MarkBugno/TricentisCSharpDeveloperAlgorithmicTest/README.md

-# BoxCorp Box Choosing Algoritm
+# BoxCorp Box Choosing Algorithm
 ## Our Objective
 We here at BoxCorp are very concerned with boxes.
 People often send us a file full of boxes, and we are responsible for chosing the best boxes from the file.
 In order to get only the finest boxes we:
 1. look for overlapping boxes and choose the best one based on a formula;